 This page brings together the definitions of terms used on this site

-Industrial plant where a pico-chemical reaction takes place.
+Industrial installation where a pysico-chemical reaction takes place.

 Plasma: Fluid composed of gas molecules, ions and electrons.
 It is the 4th state of matter after solid, liquid and gas.
 There are many classes of plasma.
 It is the most complex state of matter.
-A fundamental classification characteristic is their degree of ionization.
-To simplify, when a plasma is fully ionized, we speak of hot thermal plasmas (4000 ° K), when it is partially ionized we then speak of cold plasma (1000 ° K) or discharge plasma (lightning).
+A fundamental characteristic of classification is their degree of ionization.
+To simplify, when a plasma is fully ionized, we speak of hot thermal plasmas (4000 ° K), when it is partially ionized, we then speak of cold plasma (1000 ° K) or of discharge plasma (lightning).

 brief and very bright light reflecting an electrical discharge between two semiconductor separated by a gas space (or empty) non-conductive.

-Process for refining a gasoline which modifies its composition under the effect of temperature and / or pressure.
+Process for refining a gasoline which changes its composition under the effect of temperature and / or pressure.
 Possibly in the presence of a catalyst

-Conversion, under the action of temperature and possibly a catalyst, of saturated hydrocarbons from a petroleum fraction to lighter hydrocarbons.
+Conversion, under the action of temperature and possibly of a catalyst, of saturated hydrocarbons from a petroleum fraction into lighter hydrocarbons.

-Ratio of the energy or other quantity supplied by a machine to the energy or the corresponding quantity consumed by this machine.
+Ratio of the energy or other quantity supplied by a machine to the corresponding energy or quantity consumed by that machine.

 Degradation of an environment (natural or not) by substances external to this environment.
-In general, the pollution of an environment can be considered as the moment when an environment can no longer absorb an excess of substances, generally chemical.
-It is the breaking of the balance of a self-regeneration cycle (recycling)
+Generally speaking, the pollution of an environment can be considered as the moment when an environment can no longer absorb a surplus of substances, generally chemical.
+It is the breaking of the balance of a cycle of self-regeneration (recycling)

 Chemical species composed mainly of carbon and hydrogen according to the formula CnH2n + 2 (or variants).
-Almost all fossil fuels are composed of more or less simple hydrocarbons.
+Almost all fossil fuels are compounds of hydrocarbons, more or less simple.

-Colorless transparent, odorless, tasteless liquid, a compound body whose molecules are made up of two hydrogen atoms and one oxygen atom (H2O).
+Clear, colorless liquid, odorless, tasteless, a compound body whose molecules are made up of two hydrogen atoms and one oxygen atom (H2O).
 Ocean water covers 80% of the Earth's surface.
-This is the definition of Larousse, we can see, by seeing the video of the masters of water that the properties of water are, in reality, little known by Science ... or at least they are not taught.
+This is the definition of Larousse, we see clearly, by seeing the video of the water masters that the properties of water are, in reality, well unknown to Science… or at least they are not taught.

-Use of a substance as an energy source or as a raw material to provide work or operate a system.
-The amount of material consumed is often reported as the product of the system.
+Use of a substance as a source of energy or as a raw material to perform work or operate a system.
+The amount of material consumed is often referred to the product of the system.